JanssenProject/jans/docs/cedarling/patterns/annotation-client-authority.md

 refused even if the quota turns out to be fine.
 Only when *every* matched policy is marked does the browser have nothing worth saying.

-An empty `reason()` belongs on the same side as an unmarked denial.
-Nothing permitted the request, there is no policy to consult about staleness, and a round trip will not change that.
+An empty `reason()` belongs on the same side as an unmarked denial, as long as it means what it looks like.
+Nothing matched, no policy has anything to say about staleness, and a round trip will not change that.
+The exception is the case the overview describes under [Only the determining policies are reported](./annotation-patterns.md#only-the-determining-policies-are-reported): a policy that errored is dropped from the decision and shows up in `errors()` instead.
+In a browser that error is usually the client's own doing, a counter that failed to load or an attribute the session never received, and the server would evaluate the same policies without trouble.
+So a non-empty `errors()` is the most provisional case there is, which is why `localOutcome` checks it before anything else.

 ## Server Code